CoolCoderSJ/HCGateway/README.md

         - `user` - The user ID of the user
         - `data` - The data to be dumped.

+- `/api/sync/<method>` - Delete data from the database. **This method is exclusive to the application, and should not be used otherwise.** This method only removes data from the HCGateway database, and not from your local health connect store.
+This method is only used to clean the database after a local record has already been deleted.
+    - Method: `DELETE`
+    - Body Parameters:
+        - `userid` - The user ID of the user
+        - `uuid` - Can be a string or an array of strings and should be the uuid of the object to delete.

 - `/api/fetch/<method>` - Get data from the database.
     - Method: `POST`
     - URL Parameters: